mohabouje/WinToast/README.md

 		void toastFailed() const;
 	 };

-Now, every time you want to launch a new toast, just create a new template and configure it:
+Now, to notify any event just create a new template and launch it:

 	WinToastHandlerExample* handler = new WinToastHandlerExample;
 	WinToastTemplate templ = WinToastTemplate(WinToastTemplate::ImageAndText03);